AdamSawtell/aberp-bi-metabase/README.md

   - sudo ./metabase-install.sh

 Metabase will be available via HTTP on you Ip
+Make sure you have managed security groups on your server!

 # Create the connection between Metabase and AbilityERP (iDempiere)